 penalties.
 Any willful violation of the Act

-$10,000 or by imprisonment for not more than
+$10.000 o, by Imprisonment for not more than

-subsequent offense is punishable by a fine of
+subsequent offense Is punishable by a fine of

-not more than $20,000 or by imprisonment for
+not more than S20,000 or by lmprlsonm&nt for

-discharged or discriminated against in any way
+discharged or discriminated against In any way

 for filing safety and health complaints or

-otherwise exercising their rights under the Act.
+oth8rwlse &xerclslng their rights under the Act

 Citation: